OJacot-Descombes/dsharp/README.md

 In [Roslyn issue #13731](https://github.com/dotnet/roslyn/issues/13731#issuecomment-246209933) you can see the corresponding C# code.

 Whether the language will be a white-space language or whether it will use some end-symbol for code blocks has yet to be discussed.
 While experimenting with different end-symbols, I realized that they don't really add information.
 Is it helpful to see 7 end-braces at the end of a C#-listing?
-I tried "L" as end-symbol because it looks like a left-lower corner.

     if a == 10
         if b == 20